 I also find petals of flowers on the ground, and put them in the pockets and holes of the garment.

 Works for me!
-And my whole room is vintage clothing =)posted almost 5 years ago
+And my whole room is vintage clothing =)posted about 5 years ago

 It bothers me so much when I find something awesome at the thrift store and it stinks!